otacon239/PS_HelloWorld/tutorial/tutorial.md

 I should also note that any time there is a link within an explanation of a step, it's expected that you're looking at that page when I'm referring to that page.
 In other words, if you see the link, click it!

 That being said, this was certainly quite the adventure, and many thanks go out to [Spritetm](https://github.com/Spritetm) and my close friend [mz2212](https://github.com/mz2212) for all of their support on me learning this project.
-Also, thanks to @ishotjr for correcting many of my grammar mistakes.
+Also, thanks to [ishotjr](https://github.com/ishotjr) for correcting many of my grammar mistakes.
 Without further ado, let's get started!

 ## Table of Contents